Your guide to influencing for change

 5. Plan the visit

-Once you have confirmed the date and time, confirm with the candidate how long they can stay with you and what you would like to do (it is paramount you control the agenda and the topics being discussed):
+Once you have confirmed the date and time, confirm with them how long they can stay with you and what you would like to do:

 1. Meet GPs and staff?